Visuals to communicate research topics

 Full 2D and 3D-animation production

 Fortunately, I had already visited the relevant locations a few times before, so I started developing concept art early.
-I illustrated and modeled everything from scratch for this.
-An exception was the myriapod that capable animation student and Aperture Media-intern Emma O’Keefe illustrated and animated.
+I illustrated and modeled all elements from scratch – an exception was the myriapod that capable animation student and Aperture Media-intern Emma O’Keefe illustrated and animated.

 Having plenty of creative freedom on this, I played with a range of animation techniques from rigged 3D-character animation to standard 2D-animation to frame-by-frame animation.